• Skip to primary navigation

 The fourth and final day of the meeting, is, let’s face it all about the Gold Cup.
 But, there is still a world class day of racing ahead, kicked off by the Triumph Hurdle.
 This has a cracking field usually and with it trainers are looking to establish potential future stars of jump racing.

-The Spa Novices Hurdle’ is one of the newer races to the Festival, although it has been about since 2005.
+The Spa (Albert Bartlett) Novices’ Hurdle’ is one of the newer races to the Festival, although it has been a fixture since 2005.
 It offers a very strong field and with it it’s often one that finds the fancied horses taking the spoils.

 The Gold Cup is run next and is regarded as one of the biggest and most important jump races in the world, let alone at the Cheltenham Festival.
 It’s has been won by some of the most recognisable names in the sport and has some of the most exhilarating races to boot.

-Three races follow the main event, seeing off the festival for another year.
-These are the Hunter Chase, run over the same distance as the Gold Cup, the Liberthine Mares’ Chase, and the Martin Pipe Hurdle for conditional jockeys.
+Two races follow the main event, seeing off the festival for another year.
+These are the Princess Royal Hunters’ Chase, run over the same distance as the Gold Cup, and the Martin Pipe Handicap Hurdle for conditional jockeys.

 Results & Statistics